polterguy/magic.endpoint/README.md

 the client, without loading them into memory first, etc.

-Below is a link for you if you want to further your understanding of Hyperlambda, in order to understand what you can put _into_ your Magic Endpoints files.
+Below is a link for you if you want to further your understanding of Hyperlambda, in order to understand what you can put _into_ your Magic Endpoint files.

 * [Magic Lambda](https://github.com/polterguy/magic.lambda)